DaoCloud/DaoCloud-docs/docs/en/docs/blogs/dce5-install1209.md

 Note that the installation of dce5-installer needs to be performed on the Master node.
 It is recommended to [download this installer directly](https://docs.daocloud.io/download/dce5/#_1).

-After downloading and unpacking the tarball, assuming `VERSION` is v0.3.28:
+After downloading and unpacking the tar package, assuming `VERSION` is v0.3.28:

 ```bash linenums="1"
 export VERSION=v0.3.28